Advice from a Goddess: Neghar Fonooni, Tarot Reader + Life/Mindset Coach

 For clients, I do a 30 minute Skype call that's basically a deep dive into their current emotional and energetic state.
 But I don't just ask questions—I offer advice and counsel based on what comes up.
 Most of just want to be seen and heard, ya know?
 I do my best to hold that space for these phenomenal women.

 After our call, I pick out crystals based on the energy and vibration I want to bring to the reading.
-I cleanse the deck with sage and pull 3 cards for the client.
-My client readings might be mind/body/soul, past/present/future, manifest/release/surrender...
+I cleanse the deck with sage and pull three cards for the client.
+My client readings might be mind/body/soul, past/present/future, manifest/release/surrender...it's truly dependent upon the energy of the call, and the seeker.

 I interpret the cards and email the client an entire write up of the reading, including pictures of crystals and cards.
 Doing virtual readings is a bit different than in person, but I've found intuitive ways to make it really effective for the client.